 As a kid, I thought my first car would be a Porsche.

 By the time I finished high school I’d lowered my expectations, but I still wanted the Porsche design so I was saving money for a Volkswagen Beetle.
-Then my priorities changed, I left the Porsche dream behind and I didn’t get my driving license until June 2008.
+Then my priorities changed, and I left the Porsche dream behind.

 In April 2009, after a few offroad trips with my friends, I got hooked on the freedom of driving and I decided that my first car would be a 4×4.

 For one reason or another, I thought that Lada Niva would be the right choice and I started looking for one.
 I kept searching for a good Niva until one evening when I got a phone call from my old man.
 He wanted me to see “a much better 4×4”.
 It was a Suzuki Samurai and my old man was right.

 I bought my 1995 pearl white 1.3 cabrio Samurai on May 12th 2009, from a family of actors from Tg.
 Mures.
 It was in good condition, a bit rusty here and there, but with a solid engine that purred nicely.

 On my way to Brasov I passed through a cloudburst storm and I was glad to discover that the soft top was holding and that the tiny wipers were still doing a pretty decent job (despite being rather lazy).